The ADA defines an individual with a disability as:

 I have a student with a disability who is behind on the assignments.
 This student has not done well on the exams.
 May I fail the student for not earning the required points to pass the class?
 A student with a disability should be held to the same standards as any other student in the class.
-You may wish to contact the Office of Student Affairs, and particularly the Assistant Dean to discuss your concerns, however, we encourage you to discuss your concerns with the student just as you would with any other student.
+You may wish to contact the Office of Student Affairs, and particularly the Director of Disability Services to discuss your concerns, however, we encourage you to discuss your concerns with the student just as you would with any other student.

 Rights and Responsibilities of the College